stevenjmarsh/hapi-starting-point/README.md

 * testw - sets a watch to run lab test any time indicated source files change
 * nodemon - runs the server, and restarts any time source files change

-### Application Notes
+#### Application Notes
 * Environment Variables
     - PORT - server port number, defaults to 3000
     - NODE_ENV - development, test, staging, production (defaults to development)
 * Navbar - active menu item setup
-    - To have the page set the menu item to active, based on which page is being viewed (home, about, ...), html element attributes need to be set associating the current page being shown (a partial, div) to the corresponding menu item (li a), using a data-menu attribute
+    - To have the current page (home, about, ...) set the menu item to active, html element attributes need to be set associating the current page being shown (a partial, div) to the corresponding menu item (li a), using a data-menu attribute
         + for more background on this, see micro blog entry (Navbar - active menu item)
     - CSS Settings
         + in partial of current page being shown, div id must be 'current-page'